Desmond-LIN-Y/M4RKernel/stan_models/README.md

 # Stan models

-This directory contains all of the Stan code we use to run simulation experiments, cross-sectional analyses, and longitudinal analyses.
+This directory contains all of the Stan code we use to run
 | Naming            | Description                                                                       |
 |------------------ |-----------------------------------------------------                              |
 | gp-functions.stan | Contains general helper functions used in all HSGP models                         |